-- (8) To ensure that the results of the stress test remain relevant, the minimum frequency for solvency stress test should be at least, quarterly for issuers of significant asset-referenced and e-money tokens issued by electronic money institutions.
-Such frequency should be semi-annual for issuers of non-significant asset-referenced tokens and, where applicable, e-money tokens issued by electronic money institutions.
-Frequency for the liquidity stress test should be in any case at least monthly. - (9) The stress testing should consider severe but plausible financial stress scenarios and non-financial stress scenarios, such as liquidity shocks, credit shocks, interest rate- and exchange shocks, redemption risk and operational and third party shocks and ensure that the internal governance arrangements and the relevant data infrastructure are in place to allow issuers of asset-referenced tokens and, where applicable, of e-money tokens and competent authorities to understand the characteristics, quantify risks and gather evidence that such issuers are effectively allocating and mitigating risk on an ongoing basis. - (10) As a guiding principle, the stress-testing programmes should follow the same business, same risks and controls, and therefore similar rules and approach as to credit institutions stress testing under Directive 2013/36/EU.
-However, considering that the crypto-asset activities -provided by issuers of asset-referenced and e-money tokensand their risks are different to those of credit institutions it is necessary to group the crypto-activities into different risk categories for the purpose of the stress-testing.
-Furthermore, grouping the crypto-activities and risks ensures that issuers of assetreferenced tokens, and where applicable e-money tokens, and competent authorities can identify all the functions, processes, and actors, along with their associated risks including any environmental, social, and governance factors, and identify red flags.
+- (10) As a guiding principle, the stress-testing programmes should follow the same business, same risks and controls, and therefore similar rules and approach as to credit institutions stress testing under Directive 2013/36/EU3.
+However, considering that the crypto-asset activities -provided by issuers of asset-referenced and e-money tokens other than credit institutions- and their risks are different to those of credit institutions it is necessary to group the crypto-activities into different risk categories for the purpose of the stress-testing.
+Furthermore, grouping the crypto-activities and risks ensures that issuers of the relevant tokens and competent authorities can identify all the functions, processes, and actors, along with their associated risks including any environmental, social, and governance factors, and identify red flags.
 These identifications should facilitate the design and assignment of specific risk scenarios presented in the different activities of the relevant issuer.
 The scenarios need to be well-defined to quantify their potential impact, the range of potential losses and the range of plausibility associated with the specific risk scenarios identified.
-Therefore, when identifying specific risks, the relevant issuer must specify the time horizon of the stress scenario, which should be three years for the solvency stress test and up to one year for the liquidity stress test, the type of asset under stress and the narrative of the stress scenario. - (11) This Regulation is based on the draft regulatory technical standards submitted to the Commission by the European Banking Authority. - (12) The European Banking Authority has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the advice of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council,
+Therefore, when identifying specific risks, the relevant issuer should specify the time horizon of the stress scenario, which should be three years for the solvency stress test and up to one year for the liquidity stress test, the type of asset under stress and the narrative of the stress scenario. - (11) This Regulation is based on the draft regulatory technical standards submitted to the Commission by the European Banking Authority. - (12) The European Banking Authority has conducted open public consultations on the draft regulatory technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the advice of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council,4